matthewcn56/tasteBuds/README.md

 A significant advantage of TasteBuds is that the functionality is not limited to dining halls at UCLA.
 With very slight adjustments, we could easily implement a system that works for any college, allowing for rapid expansion.

-**With TasteBuds, we hope to create a not only a more informed, but more connected dining experience.**
+**With TasteBuds, we hope to create not only a more informed, but also a more connected dining experience.**